How to use the Issue Shares product on the platform - a 10 step guide.

 Step 10: Issue share certificates to your co-founders or team members by clicking on the "issue share certificates" button.

-Now you might want to have a look at this article untitled "how do I issue share certificates".
+Now you might want to have a look at this article titled "how do I issue share certificates".

 You're all done, nice!